 DFS traversal of a graph produces a spanning tree as final result.
 Spanning Tree is a graph without loops.
 We use Stack data structure with maximum size of total number of vertices in the graph to implement DFS traversal.

 We use the following steps to implement DFS traversal...

 - Step 1 - Define a Stack of size total number of vertices in the graph.

 - Step 2 - Select any vertex as starting point for traversal.
 Visit that vertex and push it on to the Stack.

-- Step 3 - Visit any one of the adjacent vertex of the verex which is at top of the stack which is not visited and push it on to the stack.
+- Step 3 - Visit any one of the non-visited adjacent vertices of a vertex which is at the top of stack and push it on to the stack.

-- Step 4 - Repeat step 3 until there are no new vertex to be visit from the vertex on top of the stack.
+- Step 4 - Repeat step 3 until there is no new vertex to be visited from the vertex which is at the top of the stack.

 - Step 6 - Repeat steps 3, 4 and 5 until stack becomes Empty.

 - Step 7 - When stack becomes Empty, then produce final spanning tree by removing unused edges from the graph

 Back tracking is coming back to the vertex from which we reached the current vertex.